whiteacrellc/cathnow/PRIVACY.md

 © 2025 White Acre Software LLC
 Last Updated: September 2025
-This privacy policy governs the use of the Cath Now application
+This privacy policy governs the use of the Cath Rmdr application